Camp Adams |

 One of three circular stone towers built by the Spanish, located near the river at the foot of Biddle Street.
-It was a notable local landmark until torn down in 1860.
+It was the last remaining Spanish defensive structure, and a notable local landmark, until torn down in 1860.
 A second tower was located on the west side of Third Street, between St. Charles Street and Washington Ave..
 The Union Enginehouse was built on the site in 1836.
 The third tower was located at Sycamore and Second Streets.
 A stone blockhouse was built on the north side of Chouteau Ave., between Third and Fourth Streets.

 St. Louis Arsenal